 Luckily, it’s not love but it’s traumatic attraction.

 - Self-Care: the psychopath took all her energy, now she must focus on herself

-- Simptom management: the recovery should be treated like a potentially serious case of PTSD.
+- Symptom management: the recovery should be treated as a potentially serious case of PTSD.
 The author discusses “intrusive thoughts” and “cognitive dissonance” particularly

 Not all dominant men are psychopaths, but most psychopaths are dominant.